nikkNizz/Drawish/README.md

 **The multiline text box and options are displayed at the top**.
 Click the [DRAW] button to actually print the text, then move the text area to continue printing text.
 Or disable the function by clicking the left button again.
+You can open an **RTF editor** to write formatted text.
+This text can be saved to a file and can be directly transposed onto the image via a screenshot.
+After clicking the [text] button, click the [RTF] button to open the editor.
+Click [Screenshot and close] button to transpose the text into a selection in the image.
+In the editor you can save texts and open them
 It is possible to paste text from the clipboard, as an image.
 [video](https://drive.google.com/file/d/1rz-xGREMfjJvdFcvErGzlr8vAbu2eEE8/view?usp=sharing)